datahubber/Computer-Vision/CS5330/Bookshelf scanner project/readme.md

 # Bookshelf Scanner App

-## Installation
+## Function
-Function: Recognize book name, ISBN number automaticly, save human labor.
+Recognize book name, ISBN number automaticly, save human labor.

-## Installation

 ### Prerequisites
 You need to have the following software installed to run the project: